Elliptic Littlewood identities

 A similar argument gives the following, univariate only, transformation.

 \begin{prop} For any even integer $m\ge 0$,

 subject to the balancing condition $\prod_{0\le r<m+3}u_r = -(pq)^{m+1}$. \end{prop}

-Since Conjecture \ref{conj:vanKsmall} involves a choice of $4$-torsion point on the elliptic curves (namely $\sqrt{-1}$), it has an equivalent form under modular transformation.
+Since Conjecture~\ref{conj:vanKsmall} involves a choice of $4$-torsion point on the elliptic curves (namely $\sqrt{-1}$), it has an equivalent form under modular transformation.
 This should then extend back to general partition pairs, although we have rather less guidance in this case.
-Luckily, the argument for $n=1$ carries over with little change.
+Luckily, the argument for $n=2$ carries over with little change other than replacing Proposition~\ref{prop:univ_tm} with Proposition~\ref{prop:univ_tq}.
 The resulting integral breaks symmetry between $u_1$, $u_2$, but this can be restored by adding an additional parameter, as follows.